Dorian

 26th March 1892 the Death of Walt Whitman

-In the middle of the 19th century, the barely-United States of America was in grave trouble.
+In the middle of the 19th century, the barely-united states of America was in grave trouble.
 Stymied by its inability to reconcile a mandate for economic growth that depended largely on that “peculiar institution” of slavery, the so-called “Land of … Continue reading

 Posted in Heroes | 2 Comments